C2FO/vfs/README.md

 	// Volume returns the volume as string.
 In URI parlance, volume equates to authority.
 	// For example s3://mybucket/path/to/file.txt, volume would return "mybucket".
 	//
-	// Note: Some filesystems may not have a volume and will return "".
+	// Note: Some file systems may not have a volume and will return "".
 	Volume() string

 	// Path returns absolute location path, ie /some/path/to/.
 An absolute path must be resolved to it's shortest path:
 	// see path.Clean
 	Path() string

-	// Exists returns boolean if the location exists on the filesystem.
+	// Exists returns boolean if the location exists on the file system.
 Returns an error if any.
 	Exists() (bool, error)

 	// NewLocation is an initializer for a new Location relative to the existing one.